Mid-Year Climbing Safety Standards Updates

 • Regattas are required to be sanctioned by Rowing Canada Aviron and meet all sanction requirements, as governed by the provincial Sanctions Officer.

-• One coach boat must be motorized and equipped as per Transport Canada's Safe Boating Guide requirements.
+• One Coach Boat must be motorized and equipped as per Transport Canada's Safe Boating Guide requirements.
 Examples:

-• One CSA approved personal flotation device (P.F.D.)/lifejacket of appropriate size for each member of the coach boat
+• One CSA approved personal flotation device (P.F.D.)/lifejacket of appropriate size for each member of the Coach Boat

 • paddles